 I am really glad I got into ham radio and look forward to making many more qso's in the future.
 For qsl cards; direct, buro, LoTW.
 LoTW is updated very frequently.
 Ok, every few days, hi.

-If you hear of any of these RARE places going to be active let me know; BV9P, E3, P5, or XZ.
+If you hear of any of these RARE places going to be active let me know; BV9P, E3, or P5.
 I am not getting any younger and sure would like to work a couple of the ones I still need, hi.